Wanxin2883/his-her-store-python/README.md

 5. Run the cells in the notebook sequentially to interact with the application.

 ## Authors
-Created by Cheah Wan Xin & Anusyalinie Jayaraman for
+Created by **Cheah Wan Xin & Anusyalinie Jayaraman** for learning purposes and showcasing basic programming concepts in Python.